 <<Pssst….want to check out more “take-my-breath-away” views of Barcelona?
 Read my post about more incredible places to get panoramic vistas of the city!>>

-This Tibidabo park is the oldest theme park in Spain.
-I went last year for the first time, and it wasn’t the cheesy place I expected.
-But it has a fun vintage / retro atmosphere, which is in itself makes it a unique and charming Barcelona attraction.
+The Tibidabo park is the oldest theme park in Spain.
+It’s has a fun vintage / retro atmosphere, which is in itself makes it a unique and charming Barcelona attraction.
 While Tibidabo theme park does have its themed characters called Tibidabo Pets, called (Ti, BI, Da and Bo), going to Tibidabo also makes for a romantic date, IMO (THE VIEWS…).
 There are over 25 rides to choose from – all pretty moderate and nothing death-defying that will make you puke.
 If you want to have at Tibidabo picnic there, there’s a cozy picnic area with tables and benches in the woodsy surroundings.
 So that means you can bring your own food!
 If you want more ideas of what to do with kids, I share 100+ Barcelona family activities here.